 - For NetScript, go to the NetScript explorer.

-Add to Dashboard
+Add to dashboard

 You can add the current exploration to a dashboard.
 This feature is available in exploration templates and simplifies adding charts to dashboards.